-Land Use Restrictions - Due to the incomplete evaluation of soil contamination at the Site and the potential unacceptable risk to a future hypothetical groundwater user during the operation and maintenance of the remedy, the proposed remedy requires that certain restrictions be imposed on future land use activities.
+Land Use Restrictions - Due to the incomplete evaluation of soil contamination at the Site and the potential unacceptable risk to a future hypothetical groundwater user, the proposed remedy requires that certain restrictions be imposed on future land use activities.
 The proposed restrictions are necessary to protect human health and the environment, and to maintain the short and long term protectiveness of the remedy.
 The restrictions may be imposed through a "Covenant to Restrict Use of Property" ("Covenant") which is an enforceable institutional control mechanism.
-The Covenant will "run with the land" and apply no matter who owns the property.
+The Covenant restrictions "run with the land" and apply no matter who owns the property.
 The land use restrictions may, with regulatory agency approval, be revised if site conditions should change in the future (e.g., new land use).
-The specific language for the Covenant with PG&E, and other land owners will be developed and put in place as part of the remedial design.
+The specific language for the Covenant with PG&E, and other land owners will be developed after DTSC selects the final remedy.
 However, restrictions to be considered may include, but not limited to the following:

-- Growing food crops or any agricultural products - Drilling for drinking water, oil or gas - Extraction of ground water for purposes other than ground water monitoring, site remediation or construction dewatering - Any activity that may disturb or adversely affect the operation and maintenance of the groundwater monitoring network and site remediation system that is not part of a DOI or DTSC approved corrective action work plan or facility closure plan for the property without prior written agency approval. - Any redevelopment of the property until a Risk Management Plan (RMP) is prepared for the specific project and is approved in writing by DTSC.
+- Growing food crops or any agricultural products - Drilling for drinking water, oil or gas - Extraction of ground water for purposes other than ground water monitoring, site remediation or construction dewatering

+- Any activity that may disturb or adversely affect the operation and maintenance of the groundwater monitoring network and site remediation system that is not part of a DOI or DTSC approved corrective action work plan or facility closure plan for the property without prior written agency approval. - Any redevelopment of the property until a Risk Management Plan (RMP) is prepared for the specific project and is approved in writing by DTSC.
 A RMP identifies, at a minimum, the specific project proposed for construction, the previous site history, the nature and extent of contamination from all media, the potential pathways of receptor exposure and health impacts from existing site contamination, and practical ways to mitigate the impacts for the specific project.
 The Covenant and the RMP work together to ensure that potential impacts from exposure to contaminated soils, ground water or other media are managed in a manner that is protective of human health and the environment.
 The RMP may be revised or amended.